JaimieHemmings/ciscoop/README.md

 ## Database Schema & Structure

 The CI/Scoop website runs from a single database with multiple tables.
-One table for the management of users, a table for blog posts and another table for messages.
+One table for the management of users, a table for blog posts, a table for comments and another table for messages.

 Only users with admin privileges can modify or delete any data.
+All users can create and read data.
 The diagram below (ERD) shows the relationships between these tables.

 ![ERD For Database](documentation/img/ERD.jpg)